KindaBrazy/LynxHub-Python-Toolkit/README.md

 1. **[Install LynxHub](https://github.com/KindaBrazy/LynxHub):** Ensure that you have LynxHub installed on your system.
 2. **Install Extension:** Install the Python Toolkit Extension from the LynxHub extension page.

-## 🗺️ Roadmap

-- **Use `conda activate` for Conda Environments:**
-    - Activate Conda environments using `conda activate`.
-- **Linux and macOS Support:**
-    - Extend support to Linux and macOS platforms.
-- **Requirements Merge:**
-    - Combine multiple requirements files and manage conflicts.
-- **Package Installation Information:**
-    - Display terminal output during package installation.
-    - Implement progress bars and download size indicators.
-- **Optimize Disk Usage Calculation:**
-    - Improve performance by optimizing disk usage calculations and caching.
-- **Selective Refresh:**
-    - Refresh only affected Python or virtual environment data without full refresh.
-- **Full-Page Tools Modal:**
-    - Convert the tools page card into a full-page modal for better usability.
-- **Environment and Python Selection on AI Installation:**
-    - Allow users to set a specific environment or Python version when installing AI tools.
-- **Check for Python Version Updates:**
-    - Automatically check and prompt for updates for installed Python versions.
-- **Error Reporting:**
-    - Display all errors related to Python installation, package installation, and updates.
-- **Extension Settings:**
-    - Provide overall settings for the extension, such as disabling auto-set environments for AIs.
-- **Set Venv for All:**
-    - Option to set a single virtual environment for anything.

 ## 🤝 Contribution

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: